How to travel to Iraqi Kurdistan

 Visa and entry requirements for Iraqi Kurdistan

 Visa procedures are different from those in federal Iraq.
-You can obtain a travel authorization from 30 days for $60 on arrival.
+Most of the European Union countries can obtain a travel authorization from 30 days for $60 on arrival.
 This visa does not allow you to leave Kurdistan.
 If you wish to stay, know that it is renewable at the embassy in Erbil.

 If you plan to visit Federal Iraq AND Iraqi Kurdistan, you can settle for the Iraqi visa.
 This is valid throughout the country and gives you the opportunity to enter and exit both regions as you see fit.

-Can I travel to Iraqi Kurdistan with an Israeli stamp?
+Can you travel to Iraqi Kurdistan with an Israeli stamp?

 Your entry into Iraq may be refused if your passport has an Israeli stamp, as well as any other evidence or suspicion found in your personal belongings.